 The dachshund Chihuahua mix is highly affectionate toward those they love.
 However, the breed can be quite choosy and often has one favorite human parent.

 The dachshund Chihuahua mix is not suitable for a household with small children.
 Unfortunately, the breed can be fragile and don’t stand up to rough play.
-Also, a Chiweenie that’s taken more of his Chihuahua personality may be prone to nipping.
+Also, if it’s taken more of his Chihuahua personality may be prone to nipping.

 The dachshund Chihuahua mix is quite an intelligent dog, but they can also be easily distracted.
 That can make training a challenge!
-Start training your Chiweenie from puppyhood, using lots of positive reinforcement and unlimited amounts of patience!
+Start training your Chiweenie from puppyhood.
+Use plenty of positive reinforcement and unlimited amounts of patience!

 The dachshund Chihuahua mix can be very feisty toward other dogs and strangers.
 You can help to tone down this behavior by training and socializing your dog from an early age.
-Try taking your puppy to doggy daycare, puppy classes, and your local dog park [Jason: insert link here to dog park section of site.]
+Try taking your puppy to doggy daycare, puppy classes, and your local dog park.

 Walking around your neighborhood is also very helpful when it comes to exposing your Chiweenie puppy to a whole host of different sights, sounds, and people.
 If you plan to train your pup to walk on a harness, make sure you pick the right size.